erickmu1/csc326-Query-Project/README.md

 - test cases for the crawler can be found in the urls folder

 LAB 2
-- public IP address: 52.44.172.143
+- public IP address: 18.211.236.148
 - benchmark setup:
     - have apache installed
     - have dstat installed
     - run: ab -n 150 -c 50 http://52.44.172.143:80/?keywords=helloworld+foo+bar
+    - run: dstat (on another computer)

 LAB 3
+Frontend:
-- To run website: run "crawler.py".
-Then run "main_page.py" and go to http://localhost:8080/"
+- To run website: run "multicrawler.py".
+Then run "main_page.py" and go to http://18.211.236.148
-- BONUSs JavaScript and AJAX for dynamic changing of links (Completed)
+- BONUS: JavaScript and AJAX for dynamic changing of links (Completed)

+Backend:
 - To run backend to demonstrate required functionality run "run_backend_test.py"
 - The following information can be found in the following tables"
     - lexicon in **lexicon** table